GeorgeArgyros/sflearn/README.md

 The `examples/` directory contains a number of practical examples on how to use these functions to construct models of various kinds of string manipulating programs.
+The examples include:

+* _html\_encoder.py_: Learns a model of the HTML encoder from the python cgi module.
+* _basic\_lookahead.py_: Debugging program for lookahead transducers, learns a simple transducer defined in the file.
+* _replacecomments.py_: Learns the ReplaceComments() de-obfuscation function used to remove SQL style `/* ... */` comments from strings.
+* _htmlspecialchars.py_: Learns

+To run an example

+    cd examples/
+    python replacecomments.py --bek

+The `--bek` option will also generate a BEK program from the infered transducer.
+To see all options run with `-h`.

-**Note:** To avoid assumptions on the location of the library on the system, the example code in the `examples/` directory utilizes an intermidiate `context.py` file to import the library.
+**Note:** To avoid assumptions on whether the library is installed when running the examples, the code in the `examples/` directory utilizes an intermidiate `context.py` file to import the library.
 If the library is installed in the system then this call can be replaced with a normal import of the library.